robertmartin8/PyPortfolioOpt/docs/EfficientFrontier.rst

 Interested readers should refer to Estrada (2007) [2]_ for more details.
-I'd like to thank `Philipp Schiele <https://github.com/phschiele>`_ for authoring the bulk of the efficient semivariance functionality (all errors are my own).
+I'd like to thank `Philipp Schiele <https://github.com/phschiele>`_ for authoring the bulk of the efficient semivariance functionality and documentation (all errors are my own).
+The implementation is based on Markowitz et al (2019) [3]_.

 .. caution::

-    Finding portfolios on the mean-semivariance frontier is computationally harder than standard mean-variance optimisation.
+    Finding portfolios on the mean-semivariance frontier is computationally harder than standard mean-variance optimisation: our implementation uses ``2T + N`` optimisation variables, meaning that for 50 assets and 3 years of data, there are about 1500 variables.
     While :py:class:`EfficientSemivariance` allows for additional constraints/objectives in principle, you are much more likely to run into solver errors.
 I suggest that you keep :py:class:`EfficientSemivariance` problems small and minimally constrained.

 .. autoclass:: pypfopt.efficient_frontier.EfficientSemivariance
     :members: